Norah8/Data_Science_Udacity/First_Project/Findings.md

 ![best](https://user-images.githubusercontent.com/13345296/185549623-f632b35c-e266-4c48-a490-4d352461b528.jpg)

-Back to our main question:
+Back to our first main question:
 It appears most cars in the website from 2016, 2015 and 2017:

 ![years](https://user-images.githubusercontent.com/13345296/185543499-3d64da0f-ef42-4613-abe5-3ab4423535e7.PNG)